 The Toronto Vegetarian Association is governed by a volunteer board of directors elected by its membership.
-For information about our Board of Directors or to find out how you can get involved, please contact our board President, Diane Burgin.
+For information about our Board of Directors or to find out how you can get involved, please contact our Board President, Kevin Downing.

 I’ve been fortunate to spend the past year on the board of TVA, becoming an active member of the Program Review committee that evaluates TVA’s programs for impact and effectiveness.
 My first year has given me a lot of exposure to TVA operations and the opportunity to work with its fantastic staff and great volunteers.

 I’ve been vegetarian for six years, and vegan for the most recent.
 There are many good reasons to be vegetarian.
-For me it was the combination of several – the impact on the environment, health benefits and animal cruelty.
-While adopting this lifestyle has gotten easier, it still has it challenges in a society that mostly doesn’t cater to the choices we’ve made.
+For me, it was the combination of several – the impact on the environment, health benefits, and animal cruelty.
+While adopting this lifestyle has gotten easier, it still has its challenges in a society that mostly doesn’t cater to the choices we’ve made.

 Having personally benefited from education and support provided by TVA, I want to make the path easier for others.
 I see TVA playing that extremely important role – providing positive education and support resources to aid vegetarians and those making the transition.

 I’m one of the founders of a tech start-up that has built a connected thermostat that allows users to better manage their home environment and energy consumption.
 I’ve also worked for a tech incubator and a cancer research lab.